 - All NSW RFS medium aircraft are now night time capable.
 Night bombing and winching trials are underway.
 Work is continuing to develop capability using Artificial Intelligence and for intelligence gathering, search/rescue and remote area operations. - NSW Telco Authority continues to procure solutions and services to provide sufficient redundancy options for the Public Safety Network (PSN).
 Battery upgrades to 19 sites have been completed, with upgrades to 75 sites currently underway.
 Manufacturing of 18 mobile radio assets has commenced, which will be used to provide additional redundancy to maintain telecommunications coverage during unplanned outages. - Mobile Data Terminals (MDTs) are scheduled to be rolled out across NSW RFS Districts in early 2023.
 The MDTs will provide local situational awareness to field commanders on the ground, allowing them to better plan fire suppression and asset protection strategies.

 Addressing the needs of the Community

-- To improve information flows and increase public awareness of ABC emergency broadcasts, 79 of 99 planned roadside signs displaying the frequency of local/regional ABC stations, have been strategically installed across NSW. - Construction of a new Neighbourhood Safer Place at the Bell Rural Fire Brigade Station is due to commence in January 2023.
+To improve information flows and increase public awareness of ABC emergency broadcasts, 99 roadside signs displaying the frequency of local/regional ABC stations, have been strategically installed across NSW.

 Hazard Reduction